CINAHL

 Searching for your term using the CINAHL Subject Headings

-1. Using the Advanced Search option, type your first term into the search box.
-Select the Suggest Subject Terms box.
+1. Using the Advanced Search option, select the CINAHL headings tab and type your first term into the search box.
 Click the Search button.
 The thesaurus within CINAHL is made up of over 12,700 subject headings.
 When you conduct a keyword search using the CINAHL subject headings, the database will search for your term (and its synonyms) by checking the thesaurus using the preferred term.
 This is a good way to search as the thesaurus does the work for you, retrieving the total concept (e.g. the concept alcoholism will find that term, but also Alcohol Dependence Syndrome; alcohol addiction; alcohol dependency).
+Image of CINAHL search bar

-3. Select the box to the left of the subject heading to view the term's Subheadings and a list of synonyms/like terms/plurals that will also be included in the search for that subject heading (under Used For subtitle).
-Select any relevant subheadings and click the Search Database button in the top right-hand corner.
+3. Use the “back” link to go back to the previous page.
+From here you can select your preferred term and a list of the term's Subheadings will appear.
+Select any relevant subheadings and click the Add to Search button in the top right-hand corner.
 Repeat this for any other subject headings relevant to your search.

 4. There are two further search options available: Explode and Major Concept.